crypeka.com Technical Review – Is Crypeka a Safe Broker?

 For that reason, Crypeka should be considered a broker with substantial scam risk.

-Crypeka shows multiple strong indicators of being a scam broker and should be avoided.
+Crypeka shows multiple strong indicators of being a high-risk broker and should be approached with extreme caution.